S-Bunga/Onramp_Music_Application_project/README.md

 **Onramp Music Application Project**

-This application is a Music Application that allows users save, search, and play a list of songs and podcasts.
+This application is a Music Application that allows users play a list of songs and podcasts.

 **To start the application**